 New Zealand in one word: Paradise !
 Roadtripping through New Zealand in one word: EPIC !!!

 With stunning landscapes, amazing food, delicious wine, and some of the friendliest people you will ever meet, New Zealand holds a very special place in our hearts.
-Every time we think about our trip, our faces start beaming.
 We spent 2 weeks roadtripping through New Zealand in 2015 and it was enough to fall in love with this beautiful country!

-While planning the trip, we knew we wanted to spend more time in South Island and hence, split our stay as 11 days in South Island and 4 days in North Island.
-There is so much of natural beauty to see in this country, that we decided to limit our days in big cities and spend more time in the countryside.
-If you are visiting for less than 2 weeks, then suggest you to only visit the South Island.
+While planning the trip, we knew we wanted to spend more time in South Island.
+Given the abundance of natural beauty in this country, we decided to limit our days in big cities and spend more time in the countryside.
+We spent 11 days in South Island and 4 days in North Island.
+If you are visiting for less than 2 weeks, then suggest you visit South Island only.

 This article provides a brief overview of our trip, but if you need the detailed day by day itinerary, please click here.